 How to turn on a longboard for a beginner?

 First of all, make sure you are still on a grassy or thick surface like a carpet.
-In this step of learning how to turn, the ankles will be a major part of your body that will help you practice taking turns.
+In the step of learning how to turn, the ankles will be a major part of your body that will help you practice taking turns.
 Execute the plan of rolling your longboard backward and forward with the help of your ankles.
 It will result in helping your deck perform better on both edges.
 If you don’t have access to thick surface like grass, watch the video below.

 Secondly, your longboard needs to be leaned forward and backward with the help of your weight distribution.
 You will still be using your heels and toes to perform this action.
 If you learn this step of Longboarding properly as a newbie, the upcoming steps will be much easier.
+Lastly, clean the grip tape regularly and avoid riding longboard when its dirty.

 6. Pushing Position